JustinCharbonneau/Author-Classification/README.md

 Enter the text you want to classify.

 Next, you can choose using four different classification algorithms by entering the abreviation of the algorithm.
+This will upload the pickle file containing the serialized model.

 - Decision Tree (DT)
 - K-Nearest Neighbor (KNN)